Norfolk Premises Liability Lawyer

 Property owners can't avoid responsibility just by saying they didn't know.
 The law looks at whether a reasonable inspection would have uncovered the hazard, how long it existed, and whether any steps were taken to check for unsafe conditions before someone walked through the door.

-Will I have to pay anything upfront to hire a premises liability attorney?
+Will I have to pay anything up front to hire a premises liability attorney?

 Premises Liability Verdicts & Settlements